Welcome to BirdingAroundNYC

 All the text and photographs on this site were written and photographed by Debbie Becker.
 No reproduction without permission. © Copyright 2012-2024 Debbie Becker.
 All rights reserved.

-Becker originated and created bird walks for The New York Botanical Garden.
+Debbie Becker originated and designed Bird Walks for The New York Botanical Garden and created the website BirdingAroundNYC.com

 This website is an informative way to learn about the birds in and around NYC.